yui/yeti/README.md

     ✔ Testing started on Safari (6.0) / Mac OS
     Testing... \ 13% complete (10/60) 11.85 tests/sec 44% line coverage

+#### AJAX testing

+Yeti provides server-side AJAX routes with [echoecho][ee].
+Your test can [make relative HTTP requests][ee-usage] to test your code aganist server-side HTTP GET, POST, PUT, DELETE, OPTIONS, GET with delay, JSON or JSONP responses via POST, or any HTTP status code.

+Example supported routes:

+ - `echo/status/500` returns a 500 response.
+ - `echo/delay/3` returns a 200 response after 3 seconds.
+ - `echo/jsonp?callback=foo` returns a JSONP response with the given POST data wrapped in a call to `foo`.

+Note these routes are intentionally relative paths.
+See the [echoecho README][ee-readme] for more details.

 #### Timeouts

 Yeti will disconnect a browser if it does not record any activity from it for 45 seconds.